cyrilbkr/k8s-ark/README.md

 ## Ports

-Ports need to be mapped as environment variables
+Ports need to be mapped as environment variables in the statefulset yaml files.

 | Port | Description |
 | ------------- |:-------------:|